tonycrotwell/Ansible-Cloudformation/README.md

 # Ansible-Cloudformation
-A project to use AWS Cloudformation to build an Ansible server that deploys Cloudformation Stacks Agentlessly
+An AWS Cloudformation template to build an Ansible server that deploys Cloudformation Stacks Agentlessly

 The basic premise of this project is to use AWS tools to create an Ansible server, via Cloudformation.
 This Ansible server can be used to deploy other CF stacks.
-In this example, I modified a sample Drupal Single Site install to test the playbook.
+In this example, I modified a Drupal Single Site install to test the playbook.

 The files include: